Copycat threats after Oxford High shooting cause dozens of Michigan schools to close

 Crumbley — who has been charged with four counts of first-degree murder, seven counts of assault with intent to murder, 12 counts of possession of a firearm in the commission of a felony and one count of terrorism causing death — could face life in prison if convicted.

-Officials have not shared how they believe the suspect obtained the semiautomatic handgun, which authorities say his father purchased at a local gun shop four days before the shooting.
+Officials have not shared how they believe Crumbley may have obtained the semiautomatic handgun, which authorities say his father purchased at a local gun shop four days before the shooting.

 School districts across the state began announcing plans to cancel classes Wednesday night.
 Pat Watson, superintendent of Bloomfield Hills Schools, advised parents of school closings Thursday and Friday after the district and other communities “received numerous reports of threats of violence circulating on social media” this week.